idvorkin/idvorkin.github.io/_d/operating-manual-2.md

 #### From [Strength Finder](/strength-finder)

 Developing you strengths is 3 times as effective as improving your weakness, so find your strengths and double down.
-To bootstrap the discovery of my strengths, I used a tool called StrengthFinder and it discovered my strengths are Activator , Communication, Problem Solving (Resolver in StrengthFinder speak) Adaptability, and Ideation.
+To bootstrap the discovery of my strengths, I used a tool called Strength Finder and it discovered my strengths are Activator , Communication, Problem Solving (Resolver in Strength Finder speak) Adaptability, and Ideation.

 ### My kryptonite